Skip to content

 auto load

-Now you are ready to record and playback a test.
-Just remember that in Select an Application to Record dialog you need to uncheck Auto library and select Generic library.
+Now you are ready to record and play back a test.
+Just remember that in the Select an Application to Record dialog, you need to uncheck the Auto library and select the Generic library.

 generic, libuser

-Notice Action names in Recording Activity dialog, they correspond to Win32ItemSelectable and Win32CustomListboxControl behaviors.
+Notice the Action names in the Recording Activity dialog; they correspond to Win32ItemSelectable and Win32CustomListboxControl behaviors.

 sample recording